modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

 **Code:** The service code, thats injected automatically into the page code.
 The service code will be automatically disabled for a direct execution before the injection.
-MODX context/system settings tags could be used in the service code.
+MODX context/system settings tags can be used in the service code.

 ### Cookies Tab